comkieffer/terrapin/readme.md

 its status.
 This allows you to know what turtles are currently on, what they are doing and where they are.

+Terrapin OS will work perfectly fine even if it doesn't have a server with which to talk to.
+You'll just be losing out on the cool dashboard.

 By default turtles will ping the server every minute.
 The message wil contain the position of the turtle and its current position.
 You can also send messages to the server manually.
 This allows you to send progress reports for tasks for